QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ### Requirements

-* SonarQube version 4.5.x up to 5.1.x
+* SonarQube version 4.5.x+
 * SonarQube's [Java plugin](http://docs.sonarqube.org/display/PLUG/Java+Plugin) version 3.5+
 * Internet connection on client's side (required to retrieve Google's visualisation API that is used to draw "Code Smells" widget's chart.
 No data is sent over the network.)

-_Note 2:_ SonarQube 5.2 having brought breaking changes to the ``sonar-plugin-api``, metrics computation is not working yet.
-A solution will be provided soon (see issue #29.)

 ### Plugin installation

-The plugin can be [downloaded from GitHub releases](https://github.com/QualInsight/qualinsight-plugins-sonarqube-smell/releases).
+The plugin can be directly installed from SonarQube's update center or [downloaded from GitHub releases](https://github.com/QualInsight/qualinsight-plugins-sonarqube-smell/releases).

 After having placed the plugin's jar in `{SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins` you need to restart your SonarQube instance.